Crio-Bytes/Web/HTML Tables/README.md

 We're using inline CSS inside the `<style>` tag.
 In this way we're adding CSS styling directly inside our HTML tags.
 You’ll notice that each time you want to create a new field in your table, you have to type the command `<tr>` and then close the command with `</tr>`.
 Same goes for every other HTML tags.

-You can add as many fields as you want inside the table.
+Let me explain the inline CSS statements used here.

+1. ***text-align***: The text-align property specifies the horizontal alignment of text in an element.
+2. ***border***: The text-align property specifies the horizontal alignment of text in an element.

 We've restricted ourselves to three rows and three columns for now for the sake of simplicity.
 You can add as many columns and row field inputs as you want.
 It's solely your choice.

 ### Step 6: Adding CSS styling to our HTML table